Computer Glasses & Blue Light Protection

 Prescribing high-quality nutraceuticals is an easy way to supplement a child’s diet with the protective nutrients they need.
 Quality and purity are key when it comes to choosing a product to provide your pediatric patients.
-Trusting a proven company known for their clinical research and high-quality ingredients makes the most sense, and that’s why EyePromise is the company I partner with.
-While that’s my recommendation, I encourage my fellow eye care professionals to do their research and find what works best for their practice.
+Finding a product backed with clinical research and high-quality ingredients makes the most sense.
+I encourage my fellow eye care professionals to do their research and find what works best for their practice.

 Reducing Screen Time